-Students will receive a Course Planning Page from their mentor teacher on Monday 1st of August.
-This will assist student complete the online subject selection.
-An example of the booklet is below.
+Students will receive a Course Planning Page from their mentor teacher on Monday 31st July.
+This will assist students to complete the online subject selection.
+An example of the page is included below.
 This form also includes important dates for subjection selection.